huangli712/ACFlow/test/test.md

 ## Experimental tests

-The following tests are designed to test the newly developed StochPX solver (stochastic pole expansion).
+The following tests are designed to test the newly developed StochPX solver (based on the stochastic pole expansion).

 * **X01**
     * Fermionic + Matsubara